prince-espiot/Viewers/README.md

 -it integrates Basic I/O functionality
 - Incorporates A backend Database
 - Advanced Abstraction using the MVVM model approach
 - Dependency injection for a cleaner code base.
+- Continuous Integration pipeline

 ## Commands